wonky2/RevivifyOmni/README.md

-Basically [Revivify by Dual-Iron](https://github.com/Dual-Iron/revivify) but with extra features and improvements.
+Basically [Revivify by Dual-Iron](https://github.com/Dual-Iron/revivify) but with extra features, improvements, and fixes.

 ### Extra features:
 - **Proximity reviving** - An alternative reviving mode that allows you to be revived by just being near another player.
 It's similar to Revivify Meadow, but the functionality was coded from scratch rather than taken from that mod.